 Historic Hockey: A History Lesson on Ice

-In 2023, the 53rd Annual Historic Hockey Series was held at Springer Market Square on February 25th.
+In 2024, the 54th Annual Historic Hockey Series was held for the first time in two decades - indoors!
+The Slush Puppie Place had to host this years event due to the unusually warm weather and rain in early February.
 Spectators watched how the game was played and the rules that were used in 1886 in Kingston's first organized game between Queen's and RMC.
 The three traditional teams took part from Queen's University, RMC and RCHA Petawawa.

 Special thanks, as always, goes out to the RCHA Club for hosting the pre-game and post-game ceremonies.
 Another key contributor to the 2023 event was Colonel Sonny Hatton, Base Commander at CFB Kingston.
 Colonel Hatton was a former player for RCHA and he instrumental as a liason with the City of Kingston to pave the way for the games to happen.
 Both the City of Kingston staff and Downtown Kingston also deserve huge credit for their efforts in supporting and promoting this Kingston winter hockey tradition.